-The Crime Control Act, Section 23 1, requires that all existing and newly hired employees involved in child care services, including education employees, receive a background investigation, with all existing employees receiving background investigations no later than May 29, 1991.
-In addition, the Code of Federal Regulations (5 CFR, 736) requires personnel background investigations to be initiated within 14 days of placement (hire date) for all noncritical sensitive positions.
-Further, the Albuquerque Area Security Officer position description includes a requirement that procedures should be developed, in cooperation with the Office of Indian Education Programs Personnel Officer, for the administration of the Security Program covering education employees throughout the Albuquerque Area.
+The Crime Control Act, Section 23 1. requires that all existing and newly hired employees involved in child care services, including education employees, receive a background investigation, with all existing employees receiving background investigations no later than May 29, 199 1.
+In addition, the Code of Federal Regulations (5 CFR 736) requires personnel background investigations to be initiated within 14 days of placement (hire date) for all noncritical sensitive positions.
+Further, the Phoenix Area Security Officer position description includes a requirement that procedures should be developed, in cooperation with the Office of Indian Education Programs Personnel Officer, for the administration of the Security

+Program covering education employees throughout the Phoenix Area.
 However, we found a lack of coordination between the Area Security Office and the Personnel Office in the development and implementation of the Security Program's operating procedures.
-For example, schools and agencies did not always require employees to submit the background investigation forms in a timely manner, and the Area Security Office did not monitor and follow up on background investigation forms that were returned to employees for completion.
+For example, schools and agencies did not always require employees to submit background investigation forms in a timely manner, and the Area Security Office did not always monitor and follow up on background investigation forms that were returned to employees for completion.

-Based on our review of security and personnel tiles for 29 employees whose background investigations had been completed or initiated, we found that the required background investigation forms for 14 (48 percent) of the 29 employees had not been submitted timely by the Area Security Office to the Office of Personnel Management.
-Specifically, background investigation forms for 10 employees hired after the November 29, 1990, enactment date of the Crime Control Act were submitted an average of 141 days after the date of hire rather than within the 14 days required by the Code of Federal Regulations (5 CFR 736) and that 4 employees hired before November 29, 1990, were not submitted in accordance with the Act's deadline for submission of May 29.1991.
+Based on our review of security and personnel tiles for 47 employees whose background investigations had been completed or initiated, we found that the required background investigation forms for 16 (34 percent) of the 47 employees had not been timely submitted by the Area Security Office to the Office of Personnel Management.
+Specifically, background investigation forms for 13 employees hired after the November 29, 1990, enactment date of the Crime Control Act were submitted an average of 185 days after the date of hire rather than within the 14 days required by the Code of Federal Regulations (5 CFR 736) and that background investigation forms for 3 employees hired before November 29, 1990, were not submitted in accordance with the Act's due date for submission of May 29, 199 l.
 For example: